-How to use the command 'git reset-file' (with examples)
+How to Use the Command 'git reset-file' (with Examples)

-How to use the command 'git reset-file' (with examples)
+How to Use the Command 'git reset-file' (with Examples)

-Use case 1: Reset a file to HEAD
+Reset a File to HEAD

 Code: